smlsvnssn/ouml/README.md

 #### ö.or( iterable | ...args ) → Boolean

-Or, returns true any item in iterable is truthy.
+Or, returns true if any item in iterable is truthy.

 #### ö.mean( iterable | ...args ) → Number